 All courses at Oxford are academically rigorous.
 Tutors need to be convinced of your ability to manage an intense workload, so that you will be able to cope with the demands of studying here.
 If any student feels that studying three A-levels (or equivalent qualifications) at the same time would be too much work for them, we would encourage them to consider whether an Oxford degree is really the best choice.
 Where there are specific requirements for any course – including any requirement for A-levels to be taken together or at particular times – these will be clearly stated in the entrance requirements listed on the relevant course page.

 Courses other than Medicine

 The usual expectation is that candidates will complete the A-levels specified in their applications within a two year period.
 Where a candidate completes a relevant A-level before they apply, this will be taken into account.

 Conditional offers for students applying to study Medicine are usually A*AA in three A-levels which must be completed in the same academic year.

 Applicants for Medicine are very welcome to take one or more of their A-levels early, and their grades will be taken into account along with all other aspects of their application.
-They will still need to study a further three A-levels (or equivalent qualifications) in their final year at school or college in order to meet Oxford’s entrance requirements, and must be 18 years old at the start of the course in Oxford.
+They will still need to study a further three A-levels (or equivalent qualifications) in their final year at school or college in order to meet Oxford’s entrance requirements, and must be at least 18 years old at the start of the course in Oxford.
 Any conditional offer will be based upon these final three grades.